 I have a problem with adaptations to my home to make it suitable for me.
 Can the Ombudsman help me?

 This may involve the council's adults or children's services departments and the provision of grant funding.
-The Local Government Ombudsman (LGO) can look at complaints about these.
+We can look at complaints about these.

 But complaints about the actions of a housing landlord - whether that is the local authority or a housing association - are dealt with by the Housing Ombudsman Service (see "other sources of information" below).
-Where a complaint involves the actions of both the landlord and the local authority, the Housing Ombudsman and the LGO may decide to carry out a joint investigation.
+Where a complaint involves the actions of both the landlord and the local authority, we may decide to carry out a joint investigation with the Housing Ombudsman.

-When other organisations (for example home improvement agencies and voluntary organisations) are involved in delivering adaptations, the LGO can look into their actions only if they are taken on behalf of the council.
+When other organisations (for example home improvement agencies and voluntary organisations) are involved in delivering adaptations, we can look into their actions only if they are taken on behalf of the council.

 The Government commissioned guidance for councils and health authorities about good practice in providing these services (ee "other sources of information" below).

 - meeting disabled people's needs sensitively, efficiently and cost-effectively

 - using skills and experiences of a wide range of disciplines

 - seamless, joined-up services, including providers working together and joint protocols and agreements between housing and social care, and